Night Boat

 "Night Boat" (Note: Titled "(Waiting for the) Night Boat" on the US release of Duran Duran (1981).) is a song by the English pop rock band Duran Duran from their debut studio album Duran Duran, released by EMI on 15 June 1981.
-Written by the lead vocalist Simon Le Bon, it was developed during the band's early period rehearsing at the Rum Runner nightclub in Birmingham.
-The track is known for its dark, atmospheric sound and unconventional structure, setting it apart from the album's overall post-punk disco style.
+Written by the lead singer Simon Le Bon, it was developed during the band's early period rehearsing at the Rum Runner nightclub in Birmingham.
+The track is known for its dark, atmospheric sound and unconventional structure, setting it apart from the album's overall dance-punk style.

 Although not released as a single, a music video was filmed in early 1982, featuring horror-themed visuals that predated similar concepts in later music videos.
 Over time, "Night Boat" has gained recognition as one of the best songs in the band's catalogue, appearing on retrospective rankings and being revisited in live performances and a 2023 re-recording for their album Danse Macabre.

 Background

-"Night Boat" was originally written by the lead vocalist Simon Le Bon in 1978, inspired by his experience waiting for the 183 night service bus after rehearsing in Harrow.
-At the time, he was part of a punk rock band called Dog Days, which played only one show at Harrow Technical College.
+"Night Boat" was written by the lead singer Simon Le Bon and was inspired by his experience waiting for the 183 night service bus after rehearsing in Harrow with his earlier band Rov Ostrov in 1978.
+(Note: In the source, Le Bon refers to the band as "Pob Octpob", a phonetic rendering of Rov Ostrov using Cyrillic-style characters (Ров Остров).)
 Le Bon later changed the setting from a night bus to a night boat, saying he thought "night boat" sounded more interesting.
 According to Classic Pop's Steve Harnell, the title and lyrics were revised to give the song a more sophisticated feel.
 Bryan Reesman of American Songwriter noted that the setting behind "Night Boat", waiting alone late at night, offered "the perfect setting for a fear flick", where "all sorts of unsettling thoughts can creep into [one's] head".
 Le Bon had reportedly kept the lyrics in his journal for several years before Duran Duran recorded it for their debut eponymous album (1981) at Red Bus Studios in West London.
-The drummer Roger Taylor recalled that the track was developed while they were still doing rehearsals at the Rum Runner nightclub in Birmingham, where the band was still developing its sound.
+The drummer Roger Taylor recalled that the track was developed while they were still doing rehearsals at the Rum Runner nightclub in Birmingham, where the band were still developing its sound.